dhilip2103/AI-Resume_Analyzer/README.md

-<<<<<<< HEAD
-# AI-Resume-Analyzer-Builder
+# AI-Resume-Analyzer
-🚀 AI Resume Analyzer &amp; Builder – An AI-powered web app to analyze, score, and improve resumes for ATS compatibility.
-Includes a smart resume builder with customizable templates and real-time editing.
+🚀 AI Resume Analyzer – An AI-powered web app to analyze, score, and improve resumes for ATS compatibility.

-# 🧠 AI Resume Analyzer & Builder
+# 🧠 AI Resume Analyzer

 An AI-powered web app to **analyze**, **score**, and **improve resumes** for ATS compatibility.
-Includes a smart **resume builder** with customizable templates and real-time editing.

 ## 🔥 Features
 - ✅ Resume Analyzer with grammar & ATS checks